Building Marble Machine 2

 My first marble machine was based on logic.
 My thinking as I built it had been to invent lots of deterministic marble logic elements, and perhaps to show that it would theoretically be possible to build a marble operated computer.

 random marble track The approach to this marble machine was more of one of complete chaos.
-I had done logic, now I wanted to do chaos.
-Besides, the wheel based elevating system, aside from skipping the odd marble, could deliver marbles at such a high 'clock rate' that it would overwhelm most marble logic elements.
+I had done logic, now I wanted to try something else.
+The wheel based elevating system could deliver marbles at such a high 'clock rate' that it would overwhelm most marble logic elements.

 I still used a flipflop to divide the marbles into two streams (see image at left).
-This flipflop turns out to be a little overclocked.
-Nevertheless, it puts roughly the same number of marbles in either direction, which is all that I really cared about for this machine.
+This flipflop turns out to be a little overwhelmed in that it can't switch as fast as the marbles arrive.
+Nevertheless, it diverts roughly equal numbers of marbles in either direction, which is all that I really cared about for on this machine.

-To the left is a round-ish bowl that the marbles roll round and round in, until they gradually work their way towards the centre, and randomly enter one of the three holes.
-This mechanism unfortunately doesn't make very much noise, but at the same time, it creates lot of visual motion, and uses very little elevation, so i'm very happy with it.
+To the left is a round-ish bowl that the marbles roll round and round in, until they gradually work their way towards the center and randomly enter one of the three holes.
+The bowl doesn't make much noise, but it does look quite interesting visually especially when there are ten marbles going around it at the same time.
 When the machine is running at capacity, and one stops cranking, it takes nearly 10 seconds for all the marbles to clear the bowl.

 The percussion section